sudormrfbin/cheatsheet.nvim/README.md

     ```
     Open cheatsheet | <leader>?
     Open cheatsheet in floating window | :CheatSheet!

+    View mappings | :map [mapping]
+    Set text width to {n} | :set tw={n}
     ```

+    Like help files, anything in square brackets is `[optional]` and anything in curly brackets is `{required}` arguments.
+Some commands require a register or mark or number before them, and they are marked with `{r}`, `{m}`, `{n}`, etc. These are not hard and fast rules, simply conventions in the default cheatsheet -- you can of course ignore them when writing your own cheats (though if you want commands to be presented in the command line properly on pressing `Enter`, see the note about it in the Usage section.)

 See this project's [cheatsheet](./cheatsheet.txt) and the [default](./doc/cheatsheet-default.txt) included one for more examples.